srihareendra/HR-Analytics/README.md

 ## Goals for this workshop
 1. Provision the infrastructure artifacts required for departmental analytics.
 2. Configure and run integration.
-3. Do sample analytics on OAC.
+3. Analyze data using OAC.

 ## Prerequisites